javiermolsanz/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/extension-api/overview.md

 The Extension API is a read-only API that lets you retrieve information about extensions.

-Using the Extensikon API in your applications, you can:
+Using the Extension API in your applications, you can:

 * Retrieve details for a specific extension
 * List all the extensions associated with an account